imsteaky/Pitch/README.md

 Pitch (like a tent)
 <br>Yelp, but for campgrounds.
 <br>As my final project in Colt Steele's Full Stack Devleoper bootcamp, we're tasked with designing a yelp clone,
 but for campsites.
-Built in express, it includes user authentication, comments, uploading of new campgrounds on site using mongodb.
+Built in express, it includes user authentication, comments, uploading of new campgrounds on site using mongodb and a simple bootstrap design.

 Prerequisites:
 <br>Coming soon(tm)